 But this is only the tip of the iceberg.
 We have seen a rapid change in the way devices are being manufactured, with more intelligent capabilities that are more immersive and more interactive in nature.
 This stretches the possibilities of 5G and Edge wide open.
 The emerging application developer ecosystem can start building new innovations in gaming, retail, industrial and many other sectors.

-Unlike the single-solution connectivity stacks that many organisations have adopted in a piecemeal way, 5G provides a single, futureproof connectivity solution that can host a multitude of different use cases.
+Unlike the single-solution connectivity stacks that many organizations have adopted in a piecemeal way, 5G provides a single, futureproof connectivity solution that can host a multitude of different use cases.
 It’s scalable.
 It can be upgraded rapidly.
 And being software driven it is highly agile with zero-touch orchestration.

 Experience and insight for the future